luminovang/luminova/docs/basic.md

 This flexibility ensures that you can customize the headers sent with your views to match your specific needs, whether it's content type, caching controls, or custom headers.

 ***

 ### Application View Caching Examples

 The template view in Luminova allows you to cache content, serving a cached version of the page upon revisits.
 Caching can be implemented either automatically or manually to learn more about view caching [read documentation](https://luminova.ng/docs/0.0.0/cache/view-caching).

+To enable page view caching simply your environment variable `page.caching` to true and also set the expiration of your page contents `page.cache.expiry`.
+Additionally to cache never expired content also set `page.caching.immutable` to true, this will create a timestamp of 5 years and add `immutable` to your cache control header.

 #### Automatic Caching